osu-uwrt/riptide_setup/imu_3dm_gx4/README.md

 ### UWRT
 * **0.1.4**
+  - All fields referring to commands, reply fields, and data fields inside the `imu.cpp` file have been renamed to match those appearing in the LORD Microstrain 3DM-GX4-25 Data and Communications Protocol manual.
   - Removes `enable_filter` argument so the Adaptive Extended Kalman Filter (AEKF) output is always present.
   - Updated `/imu/magnetic_field` message type from `sensor_msgs/MagneticField` to `imu_3dm_gx4/msg/MagFieldCF`.
   - Added more data fields provided by AEKF to `imu_3dm_gx4/FilterOutput` message.